extension homecare

 Daily Maintenance

-Avoid Excessive Moisture: Keep conditioner away from the bonds.
-Excessive moisture weakens keratin bonds over time.
+• Avoid Excessive Moisture: Keep conditioner away from the top of the bonds.

 Washing & Conditioning

-Shampoo 2-3 Times a Week: Use a sulfate-free, extension-safe shampoo.
-Massage gently at the roots without roughing up the bonds.
+• Shampoo 2-3 Times a Week: Use a sulfate-free, extension-safe shampoo.
+Massage at the roots without roughing up the bonds.

-Conditioning: Apply conditioner mid-lengths to ends only—never on the bonds.
+• Conditioning: Apply conditioner mid-lengths to ends.
+It’s not necessary to put them directly on the scalp.

-No Inverted Washing: Keep your head upright while washing to prevent tangling.
+• No Inverted Washing: Keep your head upright while washing to prevent tangling, don’t wash with your hair upside down.

-Avoid round brush blowouts or salon blowouts.
+• Avoid round brush blowouts or salon blowouts with excessive tension.
 You can use a round brush blow dryer at home.
 Use one hand to hold the top of your bonds and take large sections.

 Styling & Heat Protection